Frequently Asked Questions

 What services do we provide?

-Aspire Child & Family Services, LLC, offers a range of services, from diagnostic testing that can determine the presence of a disability to direct support offered in the home, school or community settings (IBHS/wraparound).
+Aspire Child & Family Services, LLC, offers a range of services, from diagnostic testing that can determine the presence of a disability or an Autism diagnosis to direct support offered in the home, school or community settings (IBHS) to Clinic Based ABA Services.
 Parents are encouraged to consult with Aspire CFS staff if their child has any kind of special need(s), as they can support and provide recommendations as to services that can be offered.

 What populations do we work with?